sebhalldesigns/GSPCore-C/docs/general/Devlog.md

 - Look at restructuring code so that there is less duplicated code between platforms and it becomes only platform specific code that isn't shared.
 Possibly use #ifdef GSPCORE_BUILD_MACOS etc within C files to have only 1 source file per class rather than multiple, with sections for each platform and lots of #ifdef macros.
 - Continue focusing on WebGL version, but start to bring other platforms up to speed.
 - The reduction in shared code also applies to this, where the GRenderer code for instance should contain a lot of shared code.

+## 11/06/2024

+Today had another look at code structure and languages, still happy that C is a good choice, mainly due to the Objective-C side of things.
+Otherwise Rust could be a good choice.
+Will save the pain and setback of refactoring in Rust for now.

+Thinking of implementing a custom memory pool to reduce the number of NULL checks.
+If it's in the memory pool, the worst that can happen is corrupted memory rather than a segfault.

+Also thinking about smart pointers.